-Amendments/I Improvements to MFRSs (Continued) MFRS 128 Investments in Associates and Joint Ventures Deferred/ 1 January 2023# MFRS 132 Financial Instruments: Presentation 1 January 2023# MFRS 136 Impairment of Assets 1 January 2023# MFRS 137 Provisions, Contingent Liabilities and 1 January 2023# Contingent Assets MFRS 138 Intangible Assets 1 January 2023# MFRS 139 Financial Instruments: Recognition and 1 January 2020 Measurement MFRS 140 Investment Property 1 January 2023#
+Amendments /Improvements to MFRSs (Continued) MFRS 132 Financial Instruments: Presentation 1 January 2023# MFRS 136 Impairment of Assets 1 January 2023# MFRS 137 Provisions, Contingent Liabilities and Contingent Assets 1 January 2022/ 1 January 2023# MFRS 138 Intangible Assets 1 January 2023# MFRS 139 Financial Instruments: Recognition and Measurement 1 January 2021 MFRS 140 Investment Property 1 January 2023#

-- # Amendments as to the consequence of effect of MFRS 17 Insurance Contract. - (b) The Group and the Company plan to adopt the above applicable new MFRS and amendments/ improvements to MFRSs when they become effective.
-A brief discussion on the above significant new MFRS and amendments/improvements to MFRSs are summarised below.
+- The Annual Improvements to MFRS Standards 2018-2020 - # Amendments as to the consequence of effective of MFRS 17 Insurance Contract - 2.3.1 The Group and the Company plan to adopt the above applicable new MFRS and amendments/ improvements to MFRSs when they become effective.
+A brief discussion on the above significant new MFRS and amendments/improvements to MFRSs that may be applicable to the Group and the Company are summarised below.